pete1450/tPLink/README.md

 Turns the plug off and should return new state(doesn't... bug)

 ##Available commands
-All commands require the ip to be sent.
+All commands require the ip to be sent unless noted.
 Anything else is required is a subitem.
-* **identify**
+* **identify** no ip needed. returns -1 if name not found
+ * name
+* **list_devices** returns newline separated ip,alias pairs that were discovered
 * **set_alias** returns new alias
  * alias
 * **get_emeter_realtime**